 Most platforms allow you to share your screen.
 An easy way to present topics is by creating a PowerPoint and sharing it with the group.
 This will allow everyone to see what you are presenting and keep a smooth flow throughout the meeting.

 You have a few options when it comes to voting.
 One is using a virtual voting application.
 If you choose to use a voting application, make sure everyone has access and knows how to use the application prior to voting.

 A second option is to send out ballots before the meeting and have a secure drop location.
-A few key people, such as the President and VP, can collect the ballots before the meeting and present results during the meeting.
+A few key people, such as the president and vice-president, can collect the ballots before the meeting and present results during the meeting.

 You may have other items to consider when conducting your virtual HOA meetings.
-Keep in mind this is a new environment for everyone, and it may take some time to get used to.
-For additional HOA support fill in our form or contact Dominic at (858) 672-3100.
+Keep in mind this is a new environment for some people, and it may take some time for them to get used to it.
+For additional HOA support, fill in our form or contact Dominic at (858) 672-3100.